cadam00/priorCON/README.md

 ## **Installation**

-All the functions of the package can be installed from CRAN inr R via
+All the functions of the package can be installed from CRAN in R via
 ``` r
 install.packages("priorCON")
 ```